Atom-anchored LLMs speak Chemistry: A Retrosynthesis Demonstration: Methods

 The Position Model emulates a human chemist's analytical workflow to identify and rank potential disconnection sites in a product molecule.
 Formally, given an atom-mapped product molecule $m$, the Position Model is a function $f_{position\_retro}(m)$ that predicts a set of potential retrosynthetic disconnection candidates, $D = \{d_1, d_2, \dots, d_N\}$.
 Each candidate $d_i = (S_i, \beta_i, \iota_i, \rho_i)$, which instantiates the general property prediction $p_i = (S_i, A_i)$ for retrosynthesis, is generated by the function:

-This function maps a set of inputs: \begin{itemize} \item $m_0$: The atom-mapped target product molecule canonicalized SMILES. \item $O$: A reaction ontology containing reaction names corresponding to a library of executable transformations $L$, providing a bridge to the optional transformation phase. \end{itemize} to a set of $N$ distinct tuples: \begin{itemize} \item $S_i \subseteq V(m)$ is the structural label: a set of atom indices defining the disconnection point. \item $\beta_i$ is the predicted reaction name: a chemical attribute identifying a suitable transformation (e.g., "Suzuki Coupling").
-To make this actionable, we ground predictions using the reaction ontology ($O$), but do not strictly constrain them, allowing the suggestion of reactions outside of $O$ (which are flagged). \item $\iota_i \in \mathbb{R}$ is the retrosynthesis importance: a score ranking the strategic value of the disconnection, which can be used to prioritize the most promising reactions (e.g., major ring-forming reactions, core scaffold construction). \item $\rho_i$ is the chemical rationale: a text-based justification tied to primary strategic goals of retrosynthesis (e.g., structural simplification, reaction robustness, and stereochemical control). \end{itemize} The entire reasoning process of $f_{position\_retro}$ is defined by a natural language prompt $r_{position}$ (see Prompt \ref{appendix:position_prompt}).
+This function maps a single set of inputs comprising $m_0$ (the atom-mapped target product molecule canonicalized SMILES) and $O$ (a reaction ontology containing reaction names corresponding to a library of executable transformations $L$, providing a bridge to the optional transformation phase) to a set of $N$ distinct output tuples: $S_i \subseteq V(m_0)$, the structural label (a set of atom indices defining the disconnection point); $\beta_i$, the predicted reaction name (a chemical attribute identifying a suitable transformation, e.g., "Suzuki Coupling"), grounded in the reaction ontology ($O$) to make reactions actionable (permitting additional flagged reactions outside $O$); $\iota_i \in \mathbb{R}$, the retrosynthesis importance ranking the strategic value of the disconnection (prioritizing the most promising reactions, e.g., major ring-forming reactions, core scaffold construction); and $\rho_i$, the chemical rationale (a text-based justification tied to primary strategic goals of retrosynthesis, e.g., structural simplification, reaction robustness, and stereochemical control). \\ The entire reasoning process of $f_{position\_retro}$ is defined by a natural language prompt $r_{position}$ (see Prompt \ref{appendix:position_prompt}).
 Crucially, $r_{position}$ does not contain explicit transformation rules (e.g., SMARTS patterns) or any other reaction-specific rules.
 Instead, it instructs the LLM to emulate a chemist's analytical workflow.
 Reframing the retrosynthesis task necessitates a shift in evaluation, moving beyond classical top-n performance based on product-reactant replication.
-Our evaluation instead measures the model's ability to correctly identify the ground-truth disconnection site and reaction type, for which the following metrics are defined: \begin{enumerate} \item Partial Match Accuracy: An indicator metric that is true if any predicted disconnection $S_i \in D$ has a non-empty intersection with the ground truth $S_{gt}$. \item Best Match Jaccard: The highest Jaccard similarity between any predicted structural label $S_i \in D$ and the ground truth set $S_{gt}$. \item Exact Match Accuracy: A stricter metric that is true if the best-matching predicted disconnection site (by Jaccard score) is identical to the ground truth $S_{gt}$. \item Conditional Reaction Accuracy: Conditional on a partial match and the highest Jaccard similarity in $D$, this metric evaluates the reaction name(s) $\beta_i$ from the disconnection candidate(s) $d_i$.
-The metric is 1 if any of these $\beta_i$ match the ground truth reaction name, $\beta_{gt}$. \end{enumerate}
+Our evaluation instead measures the model's ability to correctly identify the ground-truth disconnection site and reaction type, for which the following metrics are defined: \begin{itemize} \item \textsc{Partial Match Accuracy:} An indicator metric that is true if any predicted disconnection $S_i \in D$ has a non-empty intersection with the ground truth $S_{gt}$. \item \textsc{Best Match Jaccard:} The highest Jaccard similarity between any predicted structural label $S_i \in D$ and the ground truth set $S_{gt}$. \item \textsc{Exact Match Accuracy:} A stricter metric that is true if the best-matching predicted disconnection site (by Jaccard score) is identical to the ground truth $S_{gt}$. \item \textsc{Conditional Reaction Accuracy:} Conditional on a partial match and the highest Jaccard similarity in $D$, this metric evaluates the reaction name(s) $\beta_i$ from the disconnection candidate(s) $d_i$.
+The metric is true if any of these $\beta_i$ match the ground truth reaction name, $\beta_{gt}$. \end{itemize}